Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

 Chronic alcohol use negatively affects how the body looks and functions.
-Some of these changes are reversible when a person quits drinking, some will just stop progressing, while others will continue to progress even after stopping drinking.
+Some of these changes are reversible when a person quits drinking, some will just stop worsening, while others will continue to progress even after staying sober.

 Here are six ways alcohol affects the body:1